cambridgehackers/connectal/examples/smithwaterman/Readme.md

 Given the split points i and j, we can run step 3, to solve the prefix and suffix problems recursively.

 Below the top level of the recursion, it may be necessary to coalesce gaps at either the beginning or end of the string, and for this reason, additional parameters are passed in to control this accounting.

     def gotohc(A, B, tb, te):
     ...

+In order to make the python version more like the eventual hardware version, we also pass in sa and sb,  the starting indices in A and B, and m and n, the lengths of the active substrings in A and B.

+    def gotohc(A, B, sa, sb, m, n, tb, te):
+    ...